JosTorre/JosTorre.github.io/content/projects/quanTurm.md

 ### License

-The kind of license and distribution rights of the project are going to be defined later on.
+The kind of license and distribution rights of this project are going to be defined later on.